Table of Contents

 Ever returned from a holiday to find an enormous roaming bill?
 With eSIM, that can be prevented.

-• Traditional roaming is expensive, with unspecified charges.
+• Traditional roaming is expensive and comes with unspecified charges.

-• eSIM lets you buy a local or regional data plan at the time, usually at a fraction of the price.
+• eSIM lets you buy a local or regional data plan, usually at a fraction of the price.

 • No need to scramble around for a SIM card at the airport anymore.
 Just scan a QR code and activate a plan in minutes.

-Using eSIM when on travel is like downloading an offline map rather than buying data while abroad.
+Using eSIM when traveling is like downloading an offline map rather than buying data while abroad.

 Speaking of travel, let’s dive deeper into how eSIM can change how we connect globally in the next section.